pawamoy/insiders-project/README.md

 ]

 # A shell command to get your GitHub token.
-github-token-command = "pass show tokens/insiders/github"
+github-token-command = "command to echo token"

 # The backlog supports issue "boosts" (funding) via Polar.
 # If you have a Polar account and enabled Issue Funding,
 # you can configure it here.
-polar-token-command = "pass show tokens/insiders/polar"
+polar-token-command = "command to echo token"

 # A map of labels to emojis, for shorter display in the backlog.
 [backlog.issue-labels]